rolandfarkasCOM/claude-workflow-rules/README.md

 ## Memory System

-Two layers of memory work together:
+Two layers of memory work together to keep Claude Code aware of your project across sessions:

 | Layer | How it works | What it captures |
 |---|---|---|